 About Our Courses

-The EFA provides three types of online classes: traditional courses, intensives, and self-paced courses.
-All are intended for your professional development, and there’s no grading or passing/failing.
+The EFA provides two types of online classes: traditional courses and self-paced courses.
+Both are intended for your professional development, and there’s no grading or passing/failing.
 Upon finishing a course, you will receive a certificate of completion.

 Traditional Courses